2020PB/police-brutality/reports/Oregon.md

 ### Violent arrest made by federal officers | July 28th

-A protestor is held face-down on the ground by an officer.
-The protestor is punched and struck by another officer with a baton.
-The protestor is then arrested.
+A protester is held face-down on the ground by an officer.
+The protester is punched and struck by another officer with a baton.
+The protester is then arrested.

 tags: punch, strike, baton, protester, arrest